 Here’s how to achieve the correct running posture, with the help of zoned compression clothing:

-Arms: Your arms should swing back and forward, not across your body.
-Keep your elbows bent at a 90o angle to maximize efficiency.
+- Arms: Your arms should swing back and forward, not across your body.
+Keep your elbows bent at a 90 degree angle to maximize efficiency.

 Runners, especially those who take on long distances, think of the upper body as something to keep to a minimum – after all, what’s the use of big biceps and a barrel chest if it’s just extra weight?
 But strengthening exercises don’t have to turn you into a bodybuilder.
 Here are some upper body exercises for runners that you can team up with zoned compression clothing: